Lebbeus Woods: Havana

-In 1995, Woods dealt with the urban fabric of Havana, in a period when Cuba was undergoing the consequences of a socio-political revolution that was turning into communism, of which the most important was the trade embargo by the United States.
+In 1995, Woods dealt with the urban fabric of Havana, in a period when Cuba was undergoing the consequences of the Cuban Revolution and Communism, including the trade embargo by the United States.
 Under these terms, the Cuban government encouraged the construction of public buildings and social housing as a form of financial and technical support.
 Whole building blocks pre-fabricated in Yugoslavia were transferred to Havana ready for assembly, triggering the development of a type of architecture similar to the one implemented in eastern Europe.
 Woods's work aimed to activate every citizen in Havana by proposing the practice of a radical architecture which he considered an extension of the revolution rather than an adaptation to old habits and conditions.
 To this end, he developed three architectural proposals.